wilseypa/warped/README.md

 You can run the Autotools build without any options, although specifying a prefix (install location) is recommended.

 	autoreconf -i && ./configure --prefix=$HOME/lib/warped && make && make install

+#### Building from a tarball

+To build from a source tarball, first download and extract [the latest release from GitHub](https://github.com/wilseypa/warped/releases). `cd` into the directory you extracted the tarball to, and run the following command:

+	./configure --prefix=$HOME/lib/warped && make && make install

+This will build and install the warped library to the path specified by the `--prefix` configuration option.
+If you omit the prefix, the library will be installed to `/usr`.

+#### Troubleshooting

 If you get a linker error telling you that the MPI library couldn't be found, you may need to specify the path to the MPI headers and libraries manually in the configuration step.
 You can specify the path to the library file with the `--with-mpich` configure option, and the header location with the `--with-mpiheader` option.